coolstar/Chimera13/README.md

 Odyssey is licensed under the 3-Clause BSD License

 Note: should you choose to include time_waste, you must license the project as GPL.
 If you choose to only use tardy0n, you may license it as BSD-3.

+# Credits

+Kind regards to [syns](https://github.com/syns) for his assistance with this readme